NoelV11/Secode/README.md

 - Secode is powered by a **stringent and comprehensive ruleset**, that can detect vulnerabilities pretty easily, which will be updated regularly, as more vulnerabilities and exploits emerge.
-- Secode enforces the concept of "**Secure Coding" and "Secure Software Devloepment Life Cycle (Secure SDLC)"** which is now gaining much needed traction during the development process of any software
+- Secode enforces the concept of "**Secure Coding" and "Secure Software Devloepment Life Cycle (Secure SDLC)"** which is now gaining much needed traction during the development process of any software.

 ## What does a Secode scan on the Code(s) you provide,give you?